 Reinsurance recoverable tracking and collection;

-Transmission of claims data between guaranty associations and receivers (UDS);
+Transmission of claims data between guaranty associations and receivers See Section IV.
+M. in this chapter for unique standards such as UDS and others that apply to the different types of insurers.

 Salvage and subrogation accounting and collections;